Libyan leader says flooded city has been divided to create buffers in case of disease outbreaks

 According to local media, the internet went down in the east of the country on Tuesday morning.

-On Monday, the United Nations warned that a disease outbreak could create “a second devastating crisis.”
+The United Nations had warned on Monday that a disease outbreak could create “a second devastating crisis.”

 Many of the city’s residents see politicians as the architects of the crisis.
 The country has been divided between rival administrations since 2014.
 Both are backed by international patrons and armed militias whose influence in the country has ballooned since a NATO-backed Arab Spring uprising toppled autocratic ruler Moammar Gadhafi in 2011.